Texas vs. Xavier: Odds, spread, over/under - NCAA Tournament Sweet 16

 Texas vs. Xavier: Odds, spread, over/under and other Vegas lines - NCAA Tournament Sweet 16

-A spot in the Elite Eight of the NCAA Tournament will go to either the No. 2 Texas Longhorns (28-8) or the No. 3 Xavier Musketeers (27-9) when the teams square off in the Sweet 16.
-This game tips off at 9:45 PM on Friday.
+A Sweet 16 matchup will feature the No. 2 seed Texas Longhorns (28-8) and the No. 3 seed Xavier Musketeers (27-9) playing on Friday at T-Mobile Center.
+The NCAA Tournament contest starts at 9:45 PM.

-You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Texas vs. Xavier matchup in this article.
+In this article, you will see odds and spreads for the Texas vs. Xavier matchup across multiple sportsbooks.

 Texas vs. Xavier Game Info